nipy/nipype/doc/users/tutorial_102.rst

 iterfield
 ---------

-This is another convenience option to run your underlying interface over a set of inputs when the interface can only operate on a single input.
-For example, the :class:`nipype.interfaces.fsl.Bet` will operate on only one (3d or 4d) NIfTI file.
-But a node wrapping Bet can execute it over a list of files:
+This is a mandatory keyword arg for MapNode.
+This enables running the underlying interface over a set of inputs and is particularly useful when the interface can only operate on a single input.
+For example, the :class:`nipype.interfaces.fsl.BET` will operate on only one (3d or 4d) NIfTI file.
+But wrapping BET in a MapNode can execute it over a list of files:

 .. testcode::

-   better = nw.NodeWrapper(interface=fsl.Bet())
+   better = pe.MapNode(interface=fsl.Bet(), name='stripper',
-   better.inputs.infile = ['file1.nii','file2.nii']
+                       iterfield=['in_file'])
-   better.iterfield = ['infile']
+   better.inputs.in_file = ['file1.nii','file2.nii']
    better.run()

-This will create a directory called ``Bet.fsl`` and inside it two subdirectories called ``infile_0`` and ``infile_1``.
+This will create a directory called ``stripper`` and inside it two subdirectories called ``in_file_0`` and ``in_file_1``.
 The output of running bet separately on each of those files will be stored in those two subdirectories.